rancher/docs/content/os/v1.x/en/installation/running-rancheros/workstation/docker-machine/_index.md

 ### Using Docker Machine

 You can use Docker Machine to launch VMs for various providers.
-Currently only VirtualBox and AWS are supported.
+Currently VirtualBox and VMWare(VMWare VSphere, VMWare Fusion) and AWS are supported.

 #### Using Docker Machine with VirtualBox